mr-e7ro7/Raccoon-Zen/README.md

 the current css comes form greeeen-dev(natsumi browser), TheBigWazz(pineapple fried), sameerasw(Zen Zero), tanay-kar(lacuna), JustAdumbPrsn(nebula) aaaaannd idk who all gave me the rest, but they have my deepest gratitude

-there is no workspace indicator
+there is no workspace indicator(can be found at the bottom of other.css and turned into a comment)

 mini zen logo (turns 3 dot menue button into zen logo)